 BRAVO strives to reflect the diversity of our students in our teaching staff.
-Our instructors average 20 years of experience teaching and performing music in Mexico, Brazil, inner-city Los Angeles, North Portland and around the world.
+Our instructors bring experience teaching and performing music in Venezuela, Mexico, Brazil, Taiwan, inner-city Los Angeles, North Portland and around the world.
 They are accomplished performers and educators committed to inspiring children and improving our community through music.
 Our leadership team brings professional experience with some of the most respected arts organizations in Portland.

 Executive and Artistic Leadership